-In 802.11 wireless, PHY Data Rates (e.g., 300Mbps) constitute all the 1 and 0 bits in wireless communication including:
+In 802.11 wireless, Physical (PHY) Data Rates (e.g., 300Mbps) constitute all the 1 and 0 bits in wireless communication including:

-- MAC/PHY overhead (i.e., 802.11 bits, such as Preambles, Error Checking, etc.)
+- MAC/PHY overhead (802.11 bits, such as Preambles, Error Checking, etc.)

 Compared to PHY Data Rates, Throughput represents the actual, achievable TCP data pushed between two wireless stations.

-What are Basic & Supported Data Rates?
+Basic & Supported Data Rates

 |Figure A - Data rates depicted for wireless cell coverage.||Figure B - Overlapping cells with lowest rates disabled.|

 However, in High-Density WLANs, where airtime efficiency is critically important to the overall performance of the wireless network, carefully consider adjusting the 802.11 RATE AND BEACON CONTROLS—albeit with extreme caution.
-Improper configuration of this advanced feature, can lead to disruptive performance or widespread connectivity problems for clients throughout the WLAN.
+Improper configuration of this advanced feature can lead to disruptive performance or widespread connectivity problems for clients throughout the WLAN.

-If after Enabling Advanced Features and Applying the changes, you do not see these settings in the Wireless Networks, verify that you are running the most recent firmware (for controller, related devices and Cloud Key if applicable).
+If after Enabling Advanced Features and Applying the changes, you do not see these settings in the Wireless Networks, verify that you are running the most recent firmware (for the Controller, related devices, and Cloud Key if applicable).

 - Forces “sticky” roaming clients to re-associate to another AP.
 If the WLAN is well-designed/implemented, the new AP to which the client roams will offer a better signal and have a twofold impact on improving that client’s speeds as well as the aggregate performance of the previous BSS, since low-rate clients no longer drag down the airtime.

-- Reduces the likelihood of channel contention (i.e., the probability of signal collisions at receivers in the WLAN) since there is less overhead from associated clients within the BSS.
+- Reduces the likelihood of channel contention (the probability of signal collisions at receivers in the WLAN) since there is less overhead from associated clients within the BSS.
 With low data rates disabled, clients transfer data as quickly as possible—then remain quiet.
 This frees up the WLAN for other clients that need to use the channel.

-- Lessens the probability of hidden nodes on the network since associated clients are within a closer proximity of each other, and therefore, able to 'hear' whenever a transmitter is actively using the wireless channel.
+- Lessens the probability of hidden nodes on the network since associated clients are within a close proximity of each other, and therefore, able to 'hear' whenever a transmitter is actively using the wireless channel.